-Her work has been presented in major events, festivals, and venues dedicated to digital arts and experimental music, in installations and sound performances.
-She participated in the Festival Les Musiques (gmem-CNCM-marseille; 2018), Nuit Blanche (Paris; 2005, 2011, 2015, 2018); Centre Pompidou (Paris; 2017); Musée de l'Homme (Paris; 2017); Festival REEVOX (gmem-CNCM-marseille; 2016).
-Her works have been published on the labels Sub Rosa, TsukuBoshi, Zeromoon, NoType and broadcast on Arte radio, France Culture, and Radio Libertaire.
+She has participated in art installations and sound performances at major events, festivals and venues dedicated to the digital arts and experimental music.
+Her work has been exhibited for instance at the Festival Les Musiques (gmem-CNCM-marseille, 2018); Nuit Blanche (Paris; 2005, 2011, 2015, 2018); Centre Pompidou (Paris; 2017); Musée de l'Homme (Paris; 2017); Festival REEVOX (gmem-CNCM-marseille, 2016).
+Julie’s pieces have been published on the record labels Sub Rosa, TsukuBoshi, Zeromoon, NoType and broadcast on Arte radio, France Culture and Radio Libertaire.

-Learn more about this partnership with the GMEM here.
+To learn more about the partnership with GMEM, click here.

 Sound Walk with Julie Rousse: HORIZON-S

 The Horizon is a familiar element of landscape, which we muse over and covet as a goal to achieve.
 Yet it is a non-place, an imaginary curved line between the earth and the sky, separating sky and sea.

 It is this image that leads the sound artist Julie Rousse to a reverie with an invitation to the public to experiment with the imaginary line that separates reality from the artist's mediation.
 An invitation to explore the boundary between the audible and the invisible, the Here and now from an Imagined elsewhere during a soundwalk through the landscape of the gardens of the Camargo Foundation, concluding with an outdoor performance at the open-air theatre.

 As soon as we lose sight of the land, we plunge into the dimension of uncertainty, into the "domain of the formless": "the sea is the place where all balance or stability is broken, the endless negation or, at the very least, the recurrent threat to security that man, who is used to the land, more or less consciously carries within him".